 Social anxiety, blushing, C-PTSD (complex post traumatic stress disorder) and depression ruled my life for many years.
 This is my story of how I overcame it.
-I not only overcame it myself, I have helped many people overcome social anxiety, blushing, PTSD, depression, and other mental-emotional traumas.
+I not only overcame it myself, I have helped many people overcome social anxiety, blushing, PTSD, depression, childhood trauma and all forms of abuse.

 From a young age I was not comfortable around other people.
 Adults might have said I was quiet or shy.
 At school I was not very social.
 What they did not see, inside I was anxious; scared really.
 I think I hid it well.
 I remember in elementary school being socially anxious in school, not joining in the games at lunch-time or recess.
 Feeling anxiously alone.
 During middle school it became worse and I developed a blushing issue.
 I was highly self-conscious.
 Everywhere I went, sat, moved was based on fear and social anxiety.
 I was strategizing all the time how not to draw attention to me.
 In high school it became much worse.

 I hated being in school, and I hated being at home too.
 I learned to dissociate from my body and feelings.
 I felt fragmented, not really connected to myself or anyone else.
 I often felt like I was floating outside myself.
 I felt cold and sweaty.
 I often wanted to hide and get away from other people.
 I tried to be invisible and avoid interacting with other kids, teachers, sports, groups, invitations to parties, and anything else that might put any attention onto me.
 I hated being called on in class because I was afraid I would be embarrassed, give the wrong answer, be judged and blush.
 I was terrified to have the attention on me.
 Later, I cancelled college a few weeks before it began, out of fear.
 A year later I did begin college, but dropped out just a few weeks into classes due to my social anxiety and blushing.
 I had very little confidence in myself, procrastinated about everything, and lived a pretty isolated existence.